 The Essence of Chinese Painting (VIII)

-At regular intervals I try to analyze various aspects of Chinese painting, its philosophy, concepts, techniques, etc. on the basis of short contributions.
-I studied Chinese art, lived in China for 5 years, studied at the Central Academy of Fine Arts and wrote my dissertation on Chinese free-hand style painting.
+At regular intervals, I try to analyze various aspects of Chinese painting, its philosophy, concepts, techniques, etc. based on short contributions.
+I studied Chinese art, lived in China for 5 years, studied at the Central Academy of Fine Arts, and wrote my dissertation on Chinese free-hand style painting.
 My pictures are presented HERE.
-More articles can be found at The Essence of Chinese Painting.
+More articles can be found in ART THEORY

 Each of us probably knows this picture, at least we saw it more or less consciously.
-Some Japanese art historians believe that it is the most important image of mankind.
+Some Japanese art historians believe that it is the most important image of all time.
 (1)

-I want to share some of my thoughts on this painting below.
+In this post, I would like to share some of my thoughts on this important painting.

 Muqi or Muxi (牧谿), also known as Fachang (法常), was a Chinese Chan Buddhist (2) monk and painter who lived in the 13th century, around the end of the Southern Song dynasty.
 Today, he is considered to be one of the greatest Chan painters in history.

 The painters of Chan Buddhism did not enjoy much fame in China themselves.
 What is more, the painters of this genre were often denied artistic abilities in general and their paintings, which often depicted everyday things, met with widespread incomprehension.
 The surviving paintings of that time are now all in Japan and are national shrines.
-Especially this painting.
+This painting in particular almost has the status of a national treasure.

 First of all, we as viewers should make ourselves aware again that in a painting in which so little is shown, every detail is of utmost importance and did not “happen by chance”.